pmattos/Simple-Notes/README.md

 UI layer:

 * `NotesListViewController`.
 Displays all created noted in a table view.
 * `NoteEditorViewController`.
-View controller to shows and edits a given note.
+View controller to show *and* edit a given note.
 * `NoteTextStorage`.
 Stores a given note text with rich formatting.
 This implements the core text formatting engine.

 Model layer:

 * `Note`.
 The note model layer object.
 For simplicity, this is designed as a plain value type.
+The actual note contents is stored in *plain text*, following a simple Markdown-ish format.
 * `NotesManager`.
 Manages a list of notes model objects.
 This class centralizes with all communication with Firebase.